Tech Diplomacy online course

 The course is developed by DipoFoundation with support from the Tech Diplomacy Network.
 The network was launched in 2023 to foster collaboration and dialogue between the diplomatic community, civil society, and the tech industry in the San Francisco Bay Area and beyond.

-2. Tech diplomacy in practice: This module outlines concrete practices, and gives an overview of the various approaches taken by countries and the tech sector.
-It also provides an overview of relevant country strategies, as well as possible next steps for countries ‘not yet on the map’, in particular the Global South.
+2. Tech diplomacy in practice.
+This module outlines concrete practices and gives an overview of the various approaches taken by countries and by the tech sector.
+It also provides an overview of relevant country strategies and possible next steps for countries ‘not yet on the map’, particularly the Global South.

-3. Interactions at the tech–diplomacy boundary: This module focuses on forms of engagement between tech and diplomacy, such as the business-focused approach, cultural tech diplomacy, the human-rights-centered approach (digital human rights, HR in business practices), discussions on values and principles, and regulation and lobbying.
+3. Interactions at the tech–diplomacy boundary.
+This module focuses on forms of engagement between tech and diplomacy, such as the business-focused approach, cultural tech diplomacy, the human-rights-centred approach (digital human rights, HR in business practices), discussions on values and principles, and regulation and lobbying.

 Methodology